 This form was acquired from Jane McGary as Romulea bulbocodium ssp. zahnii.
 The origin of this plant name is not clear.
 Photo by Bob Rutemoeller showing the stigma overtopping the stamens which is a feature of this species and photos by Mary Sue Ittner show the colorful back of the tepals and the corms.

-Romulea bulbocodium var. crocea , sometimes referred to as Romulea crocea or just Romulea bulbocodium is a yellow form from Turkey and Syria where it grows in sandy soils.
+Romulea bulbocodium var. crocea (Boiss. & Heldr.)
+Baker , syn.
+Romulea crocea Boiss. & Heldr., is a yellow form from Turkey and Syria where it grows in sandy soils.
 Photos by Mary Sue Ittner including the corms on a 1 cm grid.

-Romulea grandiscapa is called by several different names (syn.
-Romulea columnae ssp. grandiscapa, syn.
+Romulea columnae ssp. grandiscapa (Webb) G.Kunkel, syn.
 Romulea hartungii Parl. ex G.Hartung and sometimes seen in seed lists as Romulea grandiscapa is native to the Canary Islands, purple with a yellow throat, and is easy to grow in cultivation in summer-dry conditions.
 First photo by Mary Sue Ittner.
 Second photo by Michael Mace, showing a form that is darker in the throat and almost white at the tepal tips.
 The last two photos from Bob Werra.

 Romulea linaresii Parl. is found East Aegean Islands, Greece, Crete, Sicily, Tunisia, and Turkey.
 It is similar to Romulea ramiflora but each bract has a membranous margin and the entire flower is violet.
 Photos from iNaturalist taken by David Renoult in February in Sicily and shared under a CC BY-NC license.

-Romulea nivalis Upright growth and smallish flowers are distinctive features of this species.
+Romulea nivalis (Boiss. & Kotschy) Klatt Upright growth and smallish flowers are distinctive features of this species.
 Native of Syria, Lebanon and Israel, it appears soon after snow melts at high elevations.
 First photo by Tony Goode is rather dark.
 Photos 2 and 3 were taken in its habitat on Mt.
 Hermon, North Israel at 2100 m by Oron Peri.